Free CT Motorcycle Permit Test 2026

 Experience teaches more than books.
 Riding with a motorcycle group shows you the best practices for safe motorcycle operation.

 Taking a motorcycle safety course is another way to learn.
-The Connecticut DMV has many resources on those courses and where to find them.
+The Connecticut DMV offers numerous resources on these courses, including where to find them.

 Choosing Your Motorcycle Gear

 Motorcycle gear is essential for safety.
-Choose gear that protects you and allows you to be comfortable.
+Choose gear that protects you while allowing you to remain comfortable.

 Full-face helmets protect your face.
 Riding gloves improve your grip and also prevent fatigue.